 Summer is a liberating time for children and teens alike.
 Classes are finished, the sun is out and it’s their time to relax and have fun.
 But did you know that the time between Memorial Day and Labor Day is considered the 100 deadliest days for teens?

-An average of 260 teens are killed in car crashes each month during the summer, a 26% increase compared to other months in the year*.
+During the 100 Deadliest Days, teens are 20% more likely to be involved in a fatal crash than they are during the rest of the year*.
 However, there are safety precautions teens can take to stay safe and vigilant behind the wheel.

 7 Ways to Stay Safe Behind the Wheel